Zooplankton: Mesozooplankton

+Mesozooplankton are one of the larger size classes of zooplankton.
+In most regions, mesozooplankton are dominated by copepods, such as Calanus finmarchicus and Calanus helgolandicus.
+Mesozooplankton are an important prey for fish.

-Because plankton is rarely fished, it has been argued that mesoplankton abundance and species composition can be used to study marine ecosystems' response to climate change.
+As plankton are rarely fished, it has been argued that mesoplankton abundance and species composition can be used to study marine ecosystems' response to climate change.
 This is because they have life cycles that generally last less than a year, meaning they respond to climate changes between years.
 Sparse, monthly sampling will still indicate vacillations.

 Taxonomic groups

-Protozoans
+Protozooplankton

+Protozooplankton refers to protist zooplankton (planktonic protozoans).
+All protozooplankton are protozoans, but not all protozoans are protozooplankton, since some live in environments like soil or as parasites.
+Marine planktonic protozoans include zooflagellates, foraminiferans, radiolarians and some dinoflagellates.

 Protozoans are protists that feed on organic matter such as other microorganisms or organic tissues and debris.
 Historically, the protozoa were regarded as "one-celled animals", because they often possess animal-like behaviours, such as motility and predation, and lack a cell wall, as found in plants and many algae.
 Although the traditional practice of grouping protozoa with animals is no longer considered valid, the term continues to be used in a loose way to identify single-celled organisms that can move independently and feed by heterotrophy.

-Marine protozoans include zooflagellates, foraminiferans, radiolarians and some dinoflagellates.